 Sustainable Service under the leadership of International President Dr. Glenda Baskin Glover.
 Chapters throughout the world have the opportunity to address community needs through the implementation of five target areas and our signature program, CAP (College Admissions Process).
 The five targets include HBCU for Life: A Call to Action, Women’s Healthcare and Wellness, Building Your Economic Legacy, The Arts and Global Impact.
 The programs of Alpha Kappa Alpha still reflect the communal consciousness steeped in AKA tradition.

-The Mu Nu Omega chapter was chartered July 9, 1978 and has continuously served Northwestern Pennsylvania for 40 years!
+The Mu Nu Omega chapter was chartered July 9, 1978 and has continuously served Northwestern Pennsylvania for over 40 years!
 Throughout the years we have continued to uphold the aims of Alpha Kappa Alpha by providing impactful programming and awarding over $150,000 in academic scholarships to graduating, minority students to further their academic success in college.